Royal Lytham & St Annes Golf Club

 Royal Lytham & St Annes Golf Club in Lytham St Annes, Lancashire, England, is one of the courses in the Open Championship rotation.
 The Women's British Open has also been played on the course five times: once prior to being designated a major championship by the LPGA Tour, and four times since.

 History

-Royal Lytham & St Annes Golf Club was founded in 1886 and the present course constructed in 1897.
+Lytham & St Annes Golf Club was founded in 1886 and the present course constructed in 1897.
+The club was bestowed with its "Royal" title by George V shortly before it hosted its first Open Championship in 1926.

 The clubhouse celebrated its centenary in 1998.
-It is one of the premier links courses in the world, host to ten Open Championships, two Ryder Cups and numerous other major tournaments including the Women's and Seniors Open Championships.
+It is one of the premier links courses in the world, host to eleven Open Championships, two Ryder Cups and numerous other major tournaments including the Women's and Seniors Open Championships.

-It is renowned as a course on which is it hard to scramble a good score, after all, there are 167 bunkers peppering the fairways and surrounding the greens.
-It may not be the longest of courses but it is one where careful thought and accurate shots are required.
+There are 167 bunkers on the course lining the fairways and surrounding the greens.
+It is a challenging course which demands shot accuracy from its players.